 Bourbon Street is in the heart of the French Quarter and is lively and vibrant.
 With non-stop storefronts, barrooms, and pubs Bourbon Street is always packed with people.
 Bourbon Street is the Sin City of the south and is filled with adult entertainment venues, bars, and nightclubs.

 I love how alive New Orleans is.
-There is always live music playing and someone’s always cooking something in a cast iron pot.
-There are so many special qualities that make The French Quarter both strange and beautiful.
+There is always live music playing, and someone’s always cooking something in a cast iron pot.
+There are so many unique qualities that make The French Quarter both strange and beautiful.

 New Orleans has the most incredible cemeteries you will ever see in your life.
 The tombs are massive, decaying, and absolutely haunting.
 My favorite cemeteries are Lake Lawn, St. Louis, Lafayette, and Greenwood.
 They have so many tours ranging from French Quarter tours to cemetery tours to ghost and vampire tours.
 I believe everyone should experience New Orleans and The French Quarter in their life.

 Being a Southern Louisiana girl and growing up with a Cajun family has shaped who I am today.
 Louisiana, The Bayou State, has a beautiful backcountry and we are a Sportsman’s Paradise with many outdoor recreational opportunities.